edtechhub/kerko-docs.edtechhub.org/README.md

   push the resulting files from `static/dist/` to the code repository, so that the built assets can be used on the production server.

-## Developing EdTechHubLib
+## Developing the application

-Making changes to EdTechHubLib requires a Python development environment.
-Once the changes are tested in that environment, they can be pushed to the Git repository and deployed on the production server (see the **Deploying EdTechHubLib in production** section).
+Making changes to this application requires a Python development environment.
+Once the changes are tested in that environment, they can be pushed to the Git repository and deployed on the production server (see the **Deploying the application in production** section).

 ### Installing the application locally